 The established performance standards for a course grade are communicated in the syllabus and other course materials.
-If you believe your final grade has not been based on such standards, you may pursue the appeal process.
+If you believe your final grade was not based on such standards, you may pursue the appeal process for arbitrary and capricious grading.
 You should first confer promptly with the faculty member of the course.

-There is a time limit on appealing a grade; if you want to appeal a grade, you must initiate the process by requesting a conference with the faculty member to discuss how the grade was calculated within 30 days of the posting of the grade.
+There is a time limit on appealing a grade; if you want to appeal a grade, you must initiate the process by requesting a conference with the faculty member to discuss how the grade was calculated within 30 calendar days of the posting of the grade.
+If you have conferenced with a faculty member with no resolution, contact integrity@umgc.edu with an explanation of how you believe that your grade situation fits the definition of arbitrary and capricious grading as provided in the policy.

-If you have not been able to contact the faculty member after a reasonable effort, or if you and the faculty member cannot, after consultation, reach a satisfactory resolution, you may file a written request with the appeal administrator (the associate vice provost, UMUC Europe) asking how the final grade was calculated.
+If you have not been able to contact the faculty member after a reasonable effort, or if you and the faculty member cannot, after consultation, reach a satisfactory resolution, you may file a written request with the appeal administrator (the associate vice provost, UMGC Europe) asking how the final grade was calculated.

-Procedures for appealing a grade are detailed in UMUC Policy 130.80 Procedures for Review of Alleged Arbitrary and Capricious Grading, found at www.umuc.edu/policies.
+Procedures for appealing a grade are detailed in UMGC Policy 130.80 Procedures for Review of Alleged Arbitrary and Capricious Grading, found at umgc.edu/policies.